 I had a question regarding cron:

-- Q: If its automatic then who runs it?
+- Q: If it’s automatic then who runs it?

 - A: The user that installed the cronjob.